tedneward/Research/content/reading/management/index.md

 *(Reorganize this to be more topical)*

+["The Worst Tool for the Job"](https://www.johndcook.com/blog/2020/07/25/worst-tool-for-the-job/): if you need a tool, buy the cheapest one you can find.
+If it’s inadequate, or breaks, or you use it a lot, then buy the best one you can afford.
+If you follow this strategy, you’ll sometimes waste a little money by buying a cheap tool before buying a good one.
+But you won’t waste money buying expensive tools that you rarely use.
+And you won’t waste money by buying a sequence of incrementally better tools until you finally buy a good one.

 [Servant Leadership](https://responsiveadvisors.com/blog/servant-leadership/) - Jason Malmstadt

 [Questionable Advice: “How can I drive change and influence teams... without power?”](https://charity.wtf/2023/06/05/drive-change-and-influence-teams-without-power/) - Charity Majors